TornMarketing/Mautic-Custom-Navlinks/README.md

 ## V1.0 Feature Walkthrough
 https://www.youtube.com/embed/Ya48-VxUvD8

+Updated with composer json v4.0

+Please note - this plugin is not actively supported and no updates will be looked at unless it annoys me directly in my daily business use.
+Feel free to fork and modify to your hearts content

 ## Features
 - Database driven navigation assembly
 - Admin and Primary navigation placement with order